Ludof63/MTSK-analysis/analysis/updates_frequencies.md

 - How often are prices updated?

 - How does the update frequency vary over time?
+I answer this (together with some other time-series analysis) [here](time-series.md).

 - How many updates per seconds are there on average?